Interstate 69 in Tennessee

-Interstate 69 (I-69) is a proposed US Interstate Highway that will pass through the western part of the US state of Tennessee, serving the cities of Union City, Dyersburg, and Memphis.
-State officials have considered building parts of I-69 as a toll road.
-Currently, a 21 mi section of already-existing freeway in Memphis has been approved for the I-69 designation.
-A section near Union City is under construction.
+Interstate 69 (I-69) is a proposed Interstate Highway that will pass through the western part of the US state of Tennessee, serving the cities of Union City, Dyersburg, and Memphis.
+Currently, a 21 mi section of already-existing freeway in Memphis has been approved for the I-69 designation (although it has not been signed as such) while another segment near Union City opened on February 21, 2024, under the temporary designation of Tennessee State Route 690.
+However, state officials have stated that they will not commit to finishing the interstate in their state until they receive more federal funding.

 Route description

 From Fulton, Kentucky, I-69 is planned to continue to the southwest, replacing and bypassing existing U.S. Route 51, serving Union City, Dyersburg (where it will intersect I-155), Ripley, Covington, Millington, and Memphis.
+It will pass near Discovery Park in Union City.

 On January 18, 2008, the Federal Highway Administration (FHWA) authorized the states of Mississippi and Tennessee to extend I-69 from the I-40/State Route 300 (SR 300) interchange in north Memphis to the I-55/I-69 interchange in Hernando, Mississippi; Tennessee has not yet signed the extension of the route, although Mississippi has.

 Planned extension

-I-69 in Tennessee has been divided into three of segments of independent utility (SIUs).
+I-69 in Tennessee has been divided into three segments of independent utility (SIUs).